Air Source Heat Pump Grants in Wales, using the new Government Boiler Upgrade Scheme (BUS).

 The Boiler Upgrade Scheme started in April 2022.

-The Boiler Upgrade Scheme is scheduled to run for 3 years – that’s 30,000 Air Source Heat Pumps per year, and ONLY 30,000 per year.
+The Boiler Upgrade Scheme was scheduled to run for 3 years – that’s 30,000 Air Source Heat Pumps per year, and ONLY 30,000 per year.
+However, this has been extended because of a slow uptake.

 How much is the Boiler Upgrade Scheme Grant?